MD Program

 • Gastrointestinal Pathophysiology and Nutrition and Anatomy

-• Early May through mid-June
+• Early May through early June

 • This course provides exposure to the foundational basic science and advanced concepts necessary to understand the approaches used to diagnose, treat and manage disorders of nutrition, the oropharynx, esophagus, stomach, small and large bowel, pancreas, biliary system and liver.
 Foundational material will include integrative physiology of these organs.